vunderscorei/tunic/README.md

 - The menu bar on macOS is still filled with TkInter placeholder options.
 - No instructions on how to actually import the downloaded MBOX files into Thunderbird have been prepared.
 - Zero testing has been done on Linux.
+- Linux should support single-executable mode, but this has not been configured.